mdavids/rfc/content/draft-davids-forsalereg.md

 # Abstract

-This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above it is for sale.
+This document defines a simple operational convention of using a reserved underscored node name ("\_for-sale") to indicate that the parent domain name above, is for sale.
+It has the advantage that it can be easily deployed, without affecting any running operations.
+As such, the method can be applied to a domain name that is still in full use.

 # Introduction

-Well established services [@RFC3912], [@RFC7483] exist, to find out if a domain name is registered or not.
+Well established services [@RFC3912; @RFC7483] exist, to find out if a domain name is registered or not.
 But the fact that a domain name exists does not exclude the possibility to obtain it, because it may be up for sale.

-Some registrars offer (payed) mediation services between domain name holders and interested parties, but for a domain  name that is not for sale, such services are a waste of money and time.
+Some registrars and various other parties offer (payed) mediation services between domain name holders and interested parties, but for a domain name that is not for sale, such services are a waste of money and time.

 This specification defines a simple universal way to find out if a domain name, even thouh it is taken, might be obtained nevertheless.
 It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is actually for sale.